drvinceknight/pfm/book/tools-for-mathematics/05-combinations-permutations/how/main.md

 - Less than or equal`value <= other_value`
 - Inclusion `value in iterable`

 This a subset of the operators available.
+For example:

 For example: